 But now our knowledge of the natural world has become so deep that it’s simply not possible to have the breadth of knowledge one might have had in the past.
-String theory, nanotechnology, nuclear theory and a thousand other new scientific fields now required that scientists are specialised in a very narrow aspect of physics or biology or chemistry; they know an awful lot more about an awful lot less.
+String theory, nanotechnology, nuclear theory and a thousand other new scientific fields now require that scientists are specialised in a very narrow aspect of physics or biology or chemistry.
+Another way of putting it is that individual human beings now know an awful lot more about an awful lot less.

 The same concept can be applied to a topic like Brexit.
 There is no possible way one, or even a few, individuals can know and understand the implications and effects of something as complex as the UK leaving the European Union.
-There’s no way that one person can fully appreciate the effect Brexit will have on the long term economics of the UK, or the impact on the medical industry, or how the loss of trade deals will the country’s political relationship with Japan.
+It’s an impossibility that one person can fully appreciate the effect Brexit will have on the long term economics of the UK, and the impact on the medical industry, and how the loss of trade deals will the country’s political relationship with Japan, and how our changing relationship with Europe will affect NATO.
 Brexit is simply too complex an issue to be dealt with in a yes/no referendum.

 You might as well ask the British public whether a butterfly’s wing flapping in Australia will have a net positive or negative effect on the amount of snowfall this winter in France.
-You can ask the question, but the answer is still only going to come back yes or no.
+You can ask the question, but if the answer is still only going to come back yes or no, what’s the point?

 Forums like Facebook, Reddit and Twitter all too often argue over a headline.
 What follows are threads of conversation which are devoid of facts or depth, simply people applying their own subjective view of another person’s subjective view.

 So, how should we deal with this?
 Well, a good start would be just by talking to people that you wouldn’t normally talk with.
-By understanding their experiences gives us the best chance to consider their problems when we go to the ballot box, or give to a charity, or react negatively to something we don’t quite understand.
+Understanding the experiences of others gives us the best chance to consider their problems when we go to the ballot box, or give to a charity, or react negatively on Facebook that we don’t quite understand.

 But how can you know when you are wrong?
 How can you be sure that your subjective view is the right one?